wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

           certificate: </path/to/cert>
           private_key: </path/to/key>
 - The TLS configuration has been deprecated on the following services.
 You should always use NGINX to proxy communication with wazo-platform services.
-To follow this change, the listen has been changed to 127.0.0.1 by default.
+To follow this change, the listen address has been changed to 127.0.0.1 by default.

   - wazo-amid